larsoyd/ubuntu-dotfiles/README.md

 --

-# DING Desktop Icon Label Shadow Override on Ubuntu (What Worked)
+### 2.5 DING Desktop Icon Label Shadow Override on Ubuntu

-## Summary

 I wanted to make the Desktop Icons NG (DING) desktop label text shadow slightly more prominent using CSS.
+I faced some issues.

 The CSS syntax was not the problem.
 The real issue was **where Ubuntu was loading DING from** and how Ubuntu treats some system/session-managed extensions.